The best Memorial Day TV sales at Best Buy, Walmart and Amazon—save on Samsung, LG and TCL

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ’em coming every Sunday through Friday.

-►Memorial Day is this Monday: Shop 70+ best Memorial Day sales—save at The Home Depot, Best Buy, Walmart and more
+►Memorial Day is today: Shop the 90+ best Memorial Day sales—save at The Home Depot, Best Buy, Walmart and more

 ►Samsung deal: Save $50 when you preorder the advanced new Samsung Galaxy Neo G8 gaming monitor